bruxisma/brujeria/docs/extensions.rst

 setuptools running the build.
 Additionally, a prototyping development workflow is supported, allowing one to *import* their native extension directly from the Python REPL.
-This can be useful for manual testing before unit tests are written.
+This can be useful for manual testing before unit tests are written, as testing native extensions is also a big pain point in the python world.

+..todo:: Still in the works
 In addition to the above, Brujería also automatically provides a way to generate unit tests for your code via the Catch2 C++ library.
 Simply writing your unit tests in your C++ code will be enough for py.test to run them directly, without having to write test harnesses or run executables via CMake's CTest.

-Brujería also provides several utilities for making the python development workflow a bit better.
-These are discussed in depth in :doc:`utility`, and it is recommended that developers at the very least take a quick look to understand what else Brujería can do.
+Brujería is expected to be used in conjunction with poetry and the IXM CMake library (which provides a "project blueprint" that Brujeria depends on)

 Incremental Recompilation
 -------------------------